-Catastrophic Category 5 Hurricane Melissa makes landfall in Jamaica
+Eye of Hurricane Melissa exits Jamaica, heads towards Cuba

 Holness said Jamaica had received calls of support from the United Nations, the United States, the European Union, the United Kingdom and France, as well as other Caribbean nations.

-Jens Laerke, spokesperson for UN humanitarian agency OCHA, said the top priority was “to save as many lives as possible”.
-“When you have massive flooding, one of the biggest problems is water,” he said, warning of “all kinds of health risks and epidemic risks if you don’t have clean water.
+Jens Laerke, spokesperson for the UN humanitarian agency, OCHA, said the top priority was “to save as many lives as possible”.

+“When you have massive flooding, one of the biggest problems is water”, he said, warning of “all kinds of health risks and epidemic risks” without clean water.

-Jamaica’s South East Regional Health Authority issued a crocodile alert, warning on Instagram that large reptiles displaced by rapidly rising waters in rivers, gullies, and swamps could “move into residential areas.
+Jamaica’s South East Regional Health Authority issued a crocodile alert, warning on Instagram that large reptiles displaced by rapidly rising waters in rivers, gullies and swamps could “move into residential areas”.

 Next stop: Cuba

-The extremely violent hurricane has been barrelling across the Caribbean, with winds of nearly 300km (185 miles) per hour recorded, making it the most powerful tropical storm recorded this year globally, according to an AFP analysis of US weather data.
+The extremely violent hurricane has been barreling across the Caribbean, with winds of nearly 300km/h (185mph) recorded, making it the most powerful tropical storm recorded this year globally, according to an AFP analysis of US weather data.

 It is predicted to move east towards Cuba through Wednesday, weakening to a Category 4 storm.
 Evacuation efforts have begun in anticipation, with reports on social media and state television showing buses transporting people to shelters.